5 MIN READ

 Alternative Options to Checking Your USCIS Case Status

 There are many ways that you can check your USCIS case status.
-Check out the options below to make sure you stay up-to-date with any changes so you can act accordingly.
+Whether you want to renew your work visa or visitor visa, get or renew a green card, petition for an alien relative or permanently start proceeding to become a US citizen, check out the options below to make sure you stay up-to-date with any changes so you can act accordingly.

 For instance, California’s Service Center email address is firstname.lastname@example.org.
 For Texas, you’re better off using email@example.com.
 Make sure you have the correct one to avoid potential delays.